How to Make an Easy Venison Spaghetti Sauce

 Jeff Benda

 Learn how to make an Easy Venison Spaghetti Sauce using ingredients you probably already have in your pantry!
-This deer spaghetti recipe is a family dinner staple!
+This deer spaghetti recipe is a family dinner staple and one of our daughter's favorite ground venison recipes.

 Spaghetti is probably the most kid-friendly pasta recipe to ever exist!
 Serve it with some garlic bread and a fresh salad and your entire family will be thanking you!